-Fruit, wine and 1930s architecture give Hastings, New Zealand, an appealing and distinct ambiance.
+Fruit, wine, and 1930s architecture give Hastings, New Zealand, an appealing and distinct ambiance.
 Located on the east coast of New Zealand’s North Island, Hastings is one of only two urban centers in Hawke’s Bay and it has a population of about 78,600.
-Featuring everything from zoos, splash parks, horseback riding and hiking, Hastings is a fantastic destination for a family or for the outdoorsy person, looking for adventure.
+It is even home to amazing accommodations like luxury hotels and Bookabach holiday homes.
+Featuring everything from zoos, splash parks, horseback riding, and hiking, Hastings is a fantastic destination for a family or for the outdoorsy person, looking for adventure.
 Here are some of the best things you must do in Hastings, NZ:

 1. Hawkes Bay Farmyard Zoo